-This site is Greenfield land which lies within the town of Barnoldswick outside of the settlement boundary.
+This site is greenfield land which lies within the town of Barnoldswick outside of the settlement boundary.

-Taking into account that this area is directly adjacent to the settlement boundary, that the site has been deemed sustainable via its allocation in a Local Plan and the proximity of services and facilities, it is not an isolated site for the purposes of paragraph 55 of the Framework.
-Therefore, in location terms and in terms of the development's contribution to the economic role of sustainable development the proposed development accords with the Framework.
+Taking into account that this area is directly adjacent to the settlement boundary and the proximity of services and facilities, it is not an isolated site for the purposes of paragraph 55 of the Framework.
+In terms of location and the development's contribution to the economic role of sustainable development the proposed development accords with the Framework.

-Pendle Borough Council has demonstrated in the Strategic Housing Land Availability Assessment a five-year supply of deliverable housing sites.
+Pendle Borough Council has demonstrated in the Strategic Housing Land Availability Assessment (updated in the Authority's Monitoring Report) a five-year supply of deliverable housing sites.
 The majority of this site is included in this assessment.